How to Tighten the Vagina—Truths and Myths - Joylux

 Childbirth, aging, hormonal changes, or injury can decrease the amount of collagen your vaginal tissues produce.
 This shift causes the vaginal muscles and tissues to lose some of their elasticity, leading to the sensation of looseness caused by vaginal laxity.
 By increasing collagen production with red light therapy, you can restore the strength of vaginal tissues and muscles.

 There are many products out there that claim they know how to tighten the vagina.
 While there is no such thing as a "loose" vagina in the traditional sense, vaginal laxity affects countless women.
-However, options like kegel exercises and the vFit Gold device can help address the concerns you may have regarding the strength of your vaginal muscles.
+However, options like kegel exercises and the vFit device can help address the concerns you may have regarding the strength of your vaginal muscles.
 Whatever you choose to do, consult with your physician or gynecologist to determine the safest and most effective treatment strategy for you.

 Find deLIGHT in Menopause - vFit Gold